Nash Social Distancing Games with Equity Constraints: How Inequality Aversion Affects the Spread of Epidemics: Introduction

-The game theoretic models, specifically the ones which consider competitive games (all of our references belong in this category), are based on the assumption that the rational behavior for an agent is to maximize selfishly her own payoff ignoring for the social impacts (externalities) of this choice.
-This can lead to `free-riding' phenomena in vaccination games \cite{Bauch2,Zhang2} or in disobedience of social distancing rules in social distancing games, which can both result in a higher prevalence of the spread of the epidemic \cite{Bauch2, van_Boven} and to harmful consequences for the vulnerable members of the society.
-The phenomenon that the Nash equilibrium strategies result to a social welfare less than the optimal one is well known in game theory community as the Tragedy of the Commons, \cite{hardin1968tragedy}.
-Moreover, even in the cases considering that the agents prefer the strategies which maximize a social welfare function, either utilitarian (the average payoff) or egalitarian (the minimum payoff) \cite{pattanaik2008rational}, there still exist inequalities among their payoffs.
+The development of epidemiological models is a valuable tool in designing protective measures against the spread of an epidemic.
+Still, these measures will be adopted by agents who act in a self-interested manner, at least to some extent.
+Thus, game theory is an appropriate complementary mathematical tool to be used in this field.
+Indeed, many game-theoretic models have been developed to study voluntary vaccination\cite{Zhang1,Chang,Bauch1,Bauch2,Reluga1,Reluga2,Zhang2,Fine-Clarkson} and behavioral changes of the agents \cite{Kremer,Vardavas,Del_Valle,Chen2,Funk-Review,Funk1,Chen1,d'Onofrio}, such as social distancing, use of face masks, and better hygiene practice.
+Another closely related stream of research is the study of the adoption of decentralized protection strategies in engineered and social networks\cite{theodorakopoulos2012selfish,trajanovski2015decentralized,hota2019game,huang2019differential}.
+Recently, with the emergence of the COVID-19 pandemic, there is a renewed interest in modeling individual behaviors.
+Related tools include dynamic game analysis of social distancing\cite{toxvaerd2020equilibrium}, evolutionary game theory\cite{karlsson2020decisions,amaral2020epidemiological,ye2020modelling,kabir2020evolutionary} and network game models \cite{lagos2020games}.

-In this work, it is attempted a novel approach to model the possible desire of the agents to respect their fellow agents and keep the inequality among their payoffs below a certain threshold.
-Especially in the case that an agent has vulnerable relatives, it is rather natural for her to alter her behavior during an epidemic outbreak in order to protect them.
-Let us note that there is a lot empirical evidence that people are motivated by fairness considerations (e.g. \cite{fehr1999theory}, \cite{fowler2005egalitarian}), and that often people are willing to sacrifice some of their own payoff to achieve a more equitable outcome.
-On a first approach, we consider that the players share a common constraint bounding inequality (variance of their costs).
+The majority of game-theoretic models are based on the assumption that the rational behavior for an agent is to maximize selfishly her own payoff ignoring the social impacts (externalities) of this choice.
+This can lead to `free-riding' phenomena in vaccination games\cite{Bauch2,Zhang2} or in disobedience of social distancing rules in social distancing games, which can both result in a higher prevalence of the spread of the epidemic\cite{Bauch2,van_Boven} and to harmful consequences for the vulnerable members of the society.
+The phenomenon that the Nash equilibrium strategies result to a social welfare less than the optimal one is well known in game theory community as the \textit{Tragedy of the Commons}\cite{hardin1968tragedy}.
+There are some notable exceptions\cite{alfaro2020social,Brown} analyzing epidemic games involving altruistic individuals.
+However, even in the cases considering that the agents prefer the strategies that maximize a social welfare function, there may still exist significant inequalities among their payoffs.